bergur/pg-parameterize/README.md

 # pg-parameterize
 A small helper to parameterize your node-pg query when number of paramters varies.
-This can be helpful if you're creating your sql string dynamically

 pg-paramterize finds ? in  your string and replaces them with correct numerical paramters ($1, $2, etc)